GruheshKurra/TensorFlow-Assignments/README.md

 - **Week 2:** Deep Neural Networks for Time Series - Using DNNs for time series forecasting.
 - **Week 3:** Recurrent Neural Networks (RNNs) - Understanding and implementing RNNs.
 - **Week 4:** Real-world Time Series Data - Working with real-world time series datasets.

-## Installation and Environment Setup

-Before running these notebooks, make sure you have all the necessary packages installed.
-You can install the dependencies using pip: